Skip to Main Content

 Don't just paraphrase the text or type out the quote and leave it at that.
 Make sure you record all of the information that you'll need for the citation and reference.

 Reference management tools are often used when doing a postgraduate thesis as you'll often have more references than in an essay.
-Some undergraduate students have also used them and it really is up to you and how confident you are with using new-to-you programmes as to which resource you go for.
+Some undergraduate students have also used them and it really is up to you and how confident you are with using new-to-you software as to which resource you go for.

 Whichever you choose, make sure that you use them as you go along - don't wait until you've written your work before noting which references go with which citations.